Political positions of Rand Paul: Israel

 Upon returning from a week-long trip to the Middle East, Paul asserted "it is none of our business whether Israel builds new neighborhoods in east Jerusalem or withdraws from the Golan Heights; the U.S. should not tell Israel how to defend itself."

+In October 2023, Paul was the only senator not to cosponsor a resolution affirming American support for Israel.

+In January 2024, Paul was the sole Republican to back legislation by Bernie Sanders requiring the State Department to report to Congress within 30 days on Israeli compliance with international and U.S. human rights laws.

+After Donald Trump announced that America "will take over the Gaza strip," in February, 2025, Paul took to Twitter (now X) to criticize the statement, saying "The pursuit for peace should be that of the Israelis and the Palestinians.
+I thought we voted for America First.
+We have no business contemplating yet another occupation to doom our treasure and spill our soldiers blood."

 Afghanistan and Iraq

 During his 2010 Senate campaign, Paul questioned the idea that U.S. Middle East policy is "killing more terrorists than it creates."
 He supported the war in Afghanistan and opposed rapid withdrawal from Iraq.
 He says he would have voted against the invasion of Iraq and questioned whether the intelligence was manipulated.

 Paul reiterated that the U.S. needs to reassess who it is giving financial and military assistance to.
 He said the U.S. should begin cutting aid to countries who are burning the U.S. flag and chanting 'Death to America.'
 Paul raised concerns on continuing to give weapons and financial aid to Egypt, and said he was "very disappointed that after giving Egypt $60 billion in financial assistance over the past 30 years, Egyptian rioters climbed onto the roof of the U.S. Embassy, took down the U.S. flag and burned it.
 That should never have happened and is inexcusable."

 In 2009, Paul put forth the theory that Dick Cheney exploited the September 11 attacks in order to push for war against Iraq so that Halliburton, Cheney's former company, would profit from it.

+In 2020, Paul and Democratic senator Tom Udall offered an amendment to the National Defense Authorization Act that would withdraw American troops from Afghanistan within a year and raise their salaries.
+Paul said, "Our amendment will finally and completely end the war in Afghanistan.
+It is not sustainable to keep fighting in Afghanistan generation after generation."